Soundwave (Transformers): Marvel Comics

 Soundwave returned to the pages of the US Transformers comic books for the relaunch of the series as Transformers: Generation 2.
 He participated in the Decepticon attack on Earth, and oversaw the reconstruction of the damaged Darkwing into a new, more powerful form.

 Like many of the other Generation 1 Decepticons, Soundwave seemed to return to a command position on Megatron's return (killing Bludgeon in the process).

 Soundwave made an appearance in the Decepticon forces under the command of Megatron in issue #7 of the Marvel Generation 2 comic series, in a story called "New Dawn."
 Megatron lead his Decepticons against Jhiaxus' second generation Cybertronians near the moon of Tykos.
 The Decepticons were defeated and Megatron left injured, presumed dead, but swearing revenge.

 He was aboard the Warworld when Jhiaxus' forces attacked, but managed to evacuate.
 His fate within the Generation 2 comic series beyond this point is unknown.

-Soundwave would also play a brief but important role in the text-only novel, Alignment, writer Simon Furman's take on what happened after the Transformers: Generation 2 comic series ended.
+Soundwave would also play a brief but important role in the text-only novel Alignment, writer Simon Furman's take on what happened after the Transformers: Generation 2 comic series ended.
 He was the one who recovered Megatron's broken body after his duel with Galvatron.
 Subsequently, he was the ringleader of the conspirators (along with Ravage, Ramjet and Direwolf) who gave some of their spark energy to resurrect Megatron in a more powerful body, allowing him to defeat the forces of the Liege Maximo.
 After Megatron executes the Decepticon High Council save Shrapnel, Soundwave once again acted as Megatron's second in command and coordinated the strike against the Maximo with Ultra Magnus.
-His fate beyond this is unknown, save for a brief cameo in Beast Machines.
+His fate beyond this point is unknown, save for a brief cameo in Beast Machines.

 Soundwave as depicted in the Marvel Universe tends to be the most intellectual and philosophical of the Decepticons.
 He is appalled by the barbarity of Megatron and Shockwave battling in hand-to-hand combat for leadership of the Decepticons, especially as the entire spectacle is being broadcast on live television for human entertainment by Robo-Master.
 When the future Autobots and Decepticons join forces and repel an alien invasion of Cybertron he begins to propose a lasting truce to Ultra Magnus but stops himself, observing that too much has occurred between the 2 factions and their differences are irreconcilable.